 In the lifecycle of a B2B organization, the early stages – Seed Stage, Series A, Series B, and Series C – are critical for setting the foundation for sustainable growth.
 Each stage has its unique characteristics, challenges, and revenue retention strategies.

-Seed Stage: This is the initial stage where the company is just starting, often with a small team and a big idea.
+This is the initial stage where the company is just starting, often with a small team and a big idea.
 The focus at this stage is on developing the product and achieving the initial product-market fit.
-Revenue retention might not be the primary focus, but understanding customer needs and ensuring customer satisfaction can set the stage for high Gross Revenue Retention (GRR) in the future.
+Revenue retention might not be the primary focus, but understanding customer preferences and needs and ensuring customer satisfaction can set the stage for high Gross Revenue Retention (GRR) in the future.

-Series B and Series C: These are the growth stages where the company has a significant user base and is focused on scaling and expanding.
+These are the growth stages where the company has a significant user base and is focused on scaling and expanding.
 At these stages, Net Revenue Retention (NRR) becomes crucial.
 Companies need to not only retain existing customers but also grow revenue from the existing customer base through upsells and cross-sells.

 In all these stages, revenue retention is a key indicator of customer satisfaction and product-market fit.
 It can significantly impact the company’s valuation and its ability to attract further investment.
 In the following sections, we’ll delve deeper into the role of customer success in revenue retention and provide insights into how to optimize your revenue retention strategies at each stage.